cbugk/patikadev/README.md

 ## About

 A single repository to accumulate and encapsulate challanges/assignments/toy projects done for [my Patika.dev account](https://app.patika.dev/cbugra).
+Content is in Turkish in accord with the followed material.

 ## Directory Structure